xoreos/octopress/source/_posts/2015-04-12-the-witcher-models-and-areas.markdown

 - !w, for wieczór (evening)
 - !n, for noc (night)

-Since not all of them might exists for a given texture, I settled on just loading the first one available.
+Since not all of them might exist for a given texture, I settled on just loading the first one available.
 And yes, that gave me textured area geometry.
 With just the lightmap applied, it still looked a bit low-res, however.
 No wonder, there needs to be a base texture as well.
 Unlike *Neverwinter Nights*, which just straight up names the textures and has simple TXI files for some texture properties, *The Witcher* has full-fledged material definitions integrated into the model.
 And they're shader-based.
 For the object models, it was enough to just take the texture names and run with it, but for the area geometry models, I had to extend this a bit.
 Granted, this is still a hack (we *still* don't support shaders), and fails occasionally, only less so than before.

 The result was this: